TcheL/cudaMedianFilter/README.md

 ## Compile

-There are some different macros for these different methods, that is, for these different  functions in the file _MedianFilter.h_:
+There are some different macros for these different methods, that is, for these different  functions in the file _kernelMedianFilter.cu_:

 |    Macro    |      Function       |
 | :---------: | :-----------------: |